 Hi, my name is Ron and it is a privilege to be the interim admin director here at FBCS.
 I don’t deserve it, but I’m a child of the King, the husband of a beautiful wife, father of seven awesome kids, and grandfather to seventeen!
 Linda and I love the (endless) task of trying to keep up with their families .
 I enjoy studying God’s Word and seeing how it points us to Christ.
 Since God called me into ministry I have pastored 2 churches in Western PA and 2 here in Virginia over the last 30+ years (and yes, unfortunately I brag on some Western PA sports teams).
 I like outdoor sports, experiencing other cultures, my German Shorthair Pointer, and fixing things.

 Carol became the Director of Children’s Ministry of First Baptist Church of Springfield in July 2014 but has been a member since 2000.
-Carol has been a part of Baptist churches since attending First Baptist Church of Norfolk when she was a child with her sisters.
+She has been a part of Baptist churches since attending First Baptist Church of Norfolk with her sisters when she was a child.
 She remembers serving in the bus ministry as a 5th grader leading songs.
 Carol accepted Christ as her Lord and Savior during this season of her life.

-Carol was born in Norfolk, Virginia.
-She attended public schools in Norfolk.
-She is a graduate of Virginia Tech where she earned a Bachelor degree in Elementary Education.
+Carol was born in Norfolk, Virginia and attended local public schools.
+She is a graduate of Virginia Tech where she earned a Bachelors degree in Elementary Education.
 She earned a Masters degree from Chapman University in Education, Curriculum and Instruction.

-Prior to joining the church staff in Springfield, Carol has taught in public and private schools in Virginia, California, and Florida.
-She also taught Preschool at the Dayschool for two years.
-She is active in the church choir and has been working with the youth and children’s ministries in various capacities since arriving in Springfield, including being the Vacation Bible School Director in 2013.
+Prior to joining the church staff in Springfield, Carol taught in public and private schools in Virginia, California, and Florida.
+She taught Preschool at the church Dayschool for two years.
+She is active in the church choir and has worked with the youth and children’s ministries in various capacities since arriving here.

-Carol and her husband Jim live in Springfield.
-Jim served in the Navy for 27 years and now works in the Pentagon as a government employee.
-Carol enjoys playing cards, reading, and board games as well as traveling and seeing her children and her grandson.
+Carol and Jim live in Springfield.
+Jim served in the Navy for 27 years and now works as a government employee.
+Carol enjoys playing cards, reading, and board games as well as traveling and seeing her children and grandchildren.

 Kathy was born in Lima, Peru.
 She grew up and attended schools in Montgomery County, Maryland.
 She is a graduate from Westwood College in Annandale, VA, with a Bachelors in Interior Design.
-She is married to Larry Jimenez and lives in Alexandria, VA.
+She has been married to Larry Jimenez for 11 years and they have two wonderful kids, Jeremy Joel (2 years old) and Abbygail Joellen (4 months).

 She loves serving the Lord.
-She came to know Christ at the age of 7, and has been committed to God’s service in youth leadership since she was 17 years old.
-She is currently a member at Chancellor Baptist Church, in Fredericksburg, VA, where her husband is the Minister of the Latino Community.
+She invited Christ into her life at the age of 7, and has been committed to God’s service in youth leadership since she was 17 years old.
+She is currently a member at Chancellor Baptist Church, in Fredericksburg, VA, where her husband is the Minister of the Spanish Fellowship.

 Kathy and her husband are very passionate about sharing the love of God to every person.
-Because they are both fluent in English and Spanish, they work with the local Latino Baptist Churches in Virginia, programming youth camps, youth leadership training, and partnering in short mission trips.
+They are bilingual (English and Spanish) and love working among a multicultural community.
+They volunteer among the local Latino Baptist Churches in Virginia, programming youth camps, youth leadership training, and partnering in short mission trips.

-She enjoys singing, playing volleyball and connecting with new and old friends to continue sharing the love and encouragement that comes from God alone.
+She enjoys singing, playing volleyball and connecting with new and old friends to continue sharing the good news of Salvation, Love, and Redemption that comes from God alone.

 Interim Traditional Music